kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 from using the document even though the response is being incorporated to or referred to by the document.

-For example, inline images typically improve the usability of an HTML document.
+For example, inline images (i.e., images being fetched and displayed as part of the document, typically through the use of the IMG tag) are visually important elements of an HTML document, however their unavailability is not expected to prevent users from using using the document.
+Display of those images is considered to be an improvement for visual clients rather than a prerequisite for all user agents.

 Therefore, such images will be given the non-blocking urgency.

 Values between 1 and 5 are used to represent this urgency, to provide wiggle